 Fahntoosh Enterprises is a small Austin-based, woman-owned event specialist company.
 We are live music enthusiasts who want to make the music scene accessible and enjoyable for everyone!
 We can provide a wide variety of event services, on both large and small scales.
-Lollapalooza, Austin City Limits Music Festival, Okeechobee, Welcome to Rockville, Aftershock, Bonnaroo, and Forecastle Festival are all clients of Fahntoosh Enterprises.
+Lollapalooza, Austin City Limits Music Festival, Clusterfest, Welcome to Rockville, Aftershock, Bonnaroo, Louder Than Life, and Forecastle Festival are all clients of Fahntoosh Enterprises.

 What’s in a name?
 Well, in the case of Fahntoosh Enterprises...not a lot.
 Long story short, a group of girl friends were out for a night of revelry and live music in Austin, Texas.
 In waltzes a gentleman ("gentleman" being a generous term) who the ladies knew of but had never actually met.
 And they would make sure that they did not really meet that night.
 Rather than providing real names as introductions, our creative friend Daniele introduced everyone with names from the strange inner-workings of her mind.
 Pointing to each friend respectively she said, “This is Roxie, this is Trixie, this is Fahntoosh”, and finally, “this is Francine Bonjourno.”
 Somehow Fahntoosh stuck as Cari’s nickname from that night forward.
 The others were spared….go figure.

-Cari Wieland has been a part of the live music scene in one capacity or another….as a fan, a volunteer, a production professional, or event specialist… for almost 25 years.
+Cari Wieland has been a part of the live music scene in one capacity or another….as a fan, a volunteer, a production professional, or event specialist… for almost 30 years.
 She has worked or attended countless festivals, including Lollapalooza, Austin City Limits Music Festival, Bonnaroo, the Kerrville Folk Festival, Old Settler’s Music Festival, the New Orleans Jazz and Heritage Festival, SXSW, Forecastle Festival, Firefly, Aftershock, Bourbon & Beyond, Louder Than Life, Grandoozy, Clusterfest, JMBLYA, the Gentlemen of the Road tour, and many, many more!
 In fact, the list grows by leaps and bounds every year!
 She also worked full-time at SXSW in Austin, TX for 8 years, and still continues to work the event each year in one capacity or another.

 When Amy Patton was 8 years old, her uncle Bill gave her a guitar for Christmas, and ever since music has played a huge roll in her life.
 Although her skills on the guitar only progressed to “camp fire level,” her love and appreciation of music, as well as those who make it, has only strengthened throughout the years.
 Amy has been attending live music shows most of her life, but her first camping festival in 2003 (Willie Nelson’s Picnic) opened up a whole new world.
 Since then, she has attended countless shows and as many festivals as her schedule would allow.